Michelle McGann: Professional career

 McGann joined the LPGA Tour in 1989 and has seven LPGA career victories.
 She was a member of the 1994 (as a traveling alternate) and 1996 U.S. Solheim Cup teams and finished in the top-10 on the money list twice, seventh in 1995 and eighth in 1996.

 Health

 McGann's career has long been hampered by her battle with type 1 diabetes and related effects.

 Endorsements

 McGann has represented Cadillac, Bayer, Lynx, Lilly Pulitzer, Canon, and Tommy Bahama.

 Personal

-McGann began using an insulin pump 1999 and is the founder and chairperson of the Michelle McGann Fund, a 501c3 charity focused on diabetes education and awareness.
+McGann began using an insulin pump in 1999 and is the founder and chairperson of the Michelle McGann Fund, a 501c3 charity focused on diabetes education and awareness.
 She became engaged to Jonathan Satter, a business executive and political appointee, in July 2008, and they were married in May 2010 in Ogunquit, Maine.
 Satter and McGann reside in North Palm Beach, Florida.
 On June 4, 2010, McGann's nuptials were the focus story in the Sunday New York Times Vow feature.